The ‘NEW’ future of HR

 A Bright Future

-Far from displacing HR, tech and automation are proving to make the field even more robust with opportunity than ever before.
+Far from displacing the future of HR, tech and automation are proving to make the field even more robust with opportunity than ever before.
 The future is certainly bright for HR professionals hungry for new skills

 ABOUT THE AUTHOR